JuliaIO/BSDiff.jl/README.md

 Compute a binary patch that will transform the file `old` into the file `new`.
 All arguments are strings.
 If no path is passed for `patch` the patch data is written to a temporary file whose path is returned.

+The `old` argument can also be a tuple of two strings, in which case the first is used as the path to the old data and the second is used as the path to a file containing the sorted suffix array for the old data.
+Since sorting the suffix array is the slowest part of generating a diff, pre-computing this and reusing it can significantly speed up generting diffs from the same old file to multiple different new files.

 ### bspatch